hugofloresgarcia/miid/readings/week4/crnns_for_sed.md

 Wouldn't the net learn better if there was a relationship between events? i.e. thunder is likely to happen before rain, etc. And be able to model these temporal relationships with an LSTM/transformer.

-Sort of like an attention mechanism?
-I JUST read the transformer paper so this is what popped into my head.

 #### frequency shift invariance
 - do the results in Fig. 5 mean that the maxpooling in the conv layers wasn't effective enough to make the model robust to frequency shifts?
 - what other techniques can be used to make the model more robust to frequency shifts?